 - Talk to your doctor about ways to save money on your medicines.
 You might be able to switch from a brand-name medicine to a generic, lower the amount you take (your dosage), or even stop taking a medicine that you may no longer need.

 - Ask local pharmacies how much they charge for your medicines and whether they have a payment plan, discounts or a rewards program that can help you save money.

 The good thing is now you know your deductible resets each year.
 Planning for your medicine costs to be higher at the beginning of the year can help you budget.

 - Know your deductible.
-Remind yourself how much you have to pay for medicines out-of-pocket before your plan will help.
-Look at your account online or call your insurance company if you’re not sure.
+Remind yourself how much you have to pay for medicines out of pocket before your plan will help.
+Look at your online account or call your insurance company if you’re not sure.

 - Work it into your budget.
 Based on your deductible and timing, put away some money each month toward your medicine costs for early next year.
-It’ll help even out budget.
+It’ll help even out your budget.